3rd Summit of the Non-Aligned Movement

-Preparation for the Conference
+Preparation

-15 Non-Aligned countries met in Belgrade in March 1965 to coordinate their response to the Vietnam War.
-At the time, developing countries were divided between the supporters of what was known as the regionalist concept (Afro-Asian People's Solidarity Organisation supported at the time by China) and universalist concept (Non-Aligned Movement).
-The Non-Aligned concept in the end was more successful in part due to coincidence that the 1965 Afro-Asian conference in Algeria was canceled due to 1965 Algerian coup d'état.
-In 1966 President of Yugoslavia Josip Broz Tito, President of Egypt Gamal Abdel Nasser and Prime Minister of India Indira Gandhi met in New Delhi where they called for more Non-Aligned solidarity.
-The initiative to organize the third NAM conference to follow the 1964 conference in Cairo was formed by the Federal Secretariat of Foreign Affairs of Yugoslavia on 9 May 1968 when the institution published the "Draft Thesis for the Platform of the Conference of Non-Aligned and Peaceful Countries".
+15 non-aligned countries met in Belgrade in March 1965 to coordinate their response to the Vietnam War.
+At the time, developing countries were divided between the supporters of what was known as the regionalist concept (Afro-Asian People's Solidarity Organisation supported at the time by China) and the universalist concept (Non-Aligned Movement).
+The Non-Aligned concept in the end was more successful, in part due to the cancelation of the 1965 Afro-Asian conference in Algeria due to the 1965 Algerian coup d'état.
+In 1966, President of Yugoslavia Josip Broz Tito, President of Egypt Gamal Abdel Nasser and Prime Minister of India Indira Gandhi met in New Delhi where they called for more non-aligned solidarity.

+The initiative to organize the third conference was formed by the Federal Secretariat of Foreign Affairs of Yugoslavia on 9 May 1968, when the institution published the "Draft Thesis for the Platform of the Conference of Non-Aligned and Peaceful Countries".
 Zambia was one of the countries which supported the idea to organize the event.
-To promote the idea, President Tito visited 11 countries in early 1968 including prominent Non-Aligned members such as India, Egypt and Ethiopia.
+To promote the idea, President Tito visited 11 countries in early 1968, including prominent non-aligned members such as India, Egypt and Ethiopia.
 Request by the Francoist Spain to the Yugoslav representation in Paris to get involved in the movement was perceived as unexpected, but was nevertheless shared with Ethiopia and India (both of which were initially considered for hosting the event) and was ultimately rejected as inappropriate due to Spanish support to Portuguese colonialism.
-Ethiopia and Yugoslavia were strongly motivated to initiate the event to voice concerns of small states after the August 1968 Warsaw Pact invasion of Czechoslovakia, therefore Yugoslav Delegation to the United Nations hosted the NAM foreign ministers (59 out of 74 invited attended) at the margins of the Twenty-seventh session of the United Nations General Assembly.
-At the meeting in Dar es Salaam countries formally interested in hosting the event were Ethiopia, India, Morocco and Algeria.
-Arab countries pressured Ethiopia to drop its application, after which Addis Ababa strongly advocated for Zambia which received 29, while Algeria received 23 votes.
+Ethiopia and Yugoslavia were strongly motivated to initiate the event to voice concerns of small states after the August 1968 Warsaw Pact invasion of Czechoslovakia, therefore the Yugoslav Delegation to the United Nations hosted the NAM foreign ministers (59 out of 74 invited attended) at the margins of the Twenty-seventh session of the United Nations General Assembly.
+At the meeting in Dar es Salaam, countries formally interested in hosting the event were Ethiopia, India, Morocco and Algeria.
+Arab countries pressured Ethiopia to drop its application, after which Addis Ababa strongly advocated for Zambia.
+Zambia received 29 votes, whilst Algeria received 23.